fallnAIdevelopment/AgentBox-xAppBuild-/README.md

 > Note: If you see `sandbox-1 exited with code 0`, this is normal, as it ensures the sandbox image is successfully pulled locally.

-Open your browser and visit <http://localhost:5173> to access Manus.
+Open your browser and visit <http://localhost:5173> to access AgentBox

 ## Development Guide